miguno/kafka-storm-starter/README.md

 [info]   + When I submit the topology
 [info]   + Then the topology should properly count the words [info] KafkaStormSpec:
-[info] Feature: AvroDecoderBolt[T]
+[info] As a user of Storm
+[info] I want to read Avro-encoded data from Kafka [info] so that I can quickly build Kafka<->Storm data flows [info] Feature: AvroDecoderBolt[T]
 [info]   Scenario: User creates a Storm topology that uses AvroDecoderBolt [info]     Given a ZooKeeper instance